 The piano weighs in at a hefty 83 pounds, which is much less than most digital consoles, but still a heavy piano.
 Once assembled, most piano players will be delighted to find that the console supports the three pedal system, with soft, sostenuto, and sustain pedals, with a half-damper function.

-Below, take a look at some of the best selling upright digital pianos available on Amazon, and see how they compare to the YDP-142:
+Below, take a look at some of the best selling upright digital pianos available online, and see how they compare to the YDP-142:

 Voices and Tones